canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

     Renew your service at https://ubuntu.com/pro
     ```

-  * **subscription about to expire**: When the UA subscription is about to expire, we deliver the
+  * **subscription about to expire**: When the Ubuntu Pro subscription is about to expire, we deliver the
     following message after the `update-notifier` message:

     ```